 Jennifer has developed a method of stepping in to consult with the lead counsel in these cases to create or increase value at these vital points in the litigation that allows the counsel and client to thrive.

-With regard to witness testimony, Jennifer has developed a multi-step process for preparation that gets to the core of their truth and over the barrier of the chip on their shoulder.
+Jennifer has developed a multi-step process called the R.I.S.E.
+Method that gets your client, expert, or lay witness to the core of their truth and over the barrier of the chip on their shoulder.
 The process focuses on developing a comfort level with their story and accomplishing an understanding of the goals of the process.

 Jennifer’s process comes from her own personal experience in depositions.
 She has testified in depositions and in trial and knows the stresses firsthand.
 It is through that experience that she developed the process she has used with great success with her own clients for over a decade and now offers to others through her consulting business.

-Jennifer will work extensively with your witness in a 10-12 hour intensive process in the weeks leading up to their deposition or trial testimony.
+Jennifer will work intensively with your witness in a multi-hour, multi-week process.
 Your client will become familiar with a Q-&-A method of communication, with holding firm to their truth, and with deciding when not to accept the premise of the adversary’s question.

 For practicing litigators, Rule 30(b)(6) depositions are incredibly intimidating, especially when the corporate defendant works in a field in which we are wholly unfamiliar.
 And when we have a heavy docket of cases and a full inbox of emails, we hardly have the time to learn a new trade just for the sake of a deposition.
 However, the science of a Rule 30(b)(6) deposition is not in getting elbow-deep in the technicalities of the trade with the deponent, it’s in getting waist-deep digging for what may be still lurking in their file cabinets or on their computer that you can turn into a systems failure and value driver.